Johnson & Wales University station

-Johnson & Wales is a streetcar station in Charlotte, North Carolina.
+Johnson & Wales University is a streetcar station in Charlotte, North Carolina.
 The at-grade island platform on West Trade Street is a stop along the CityLynx Gold Line, serving Johnson & Wales University and Gateway Village.

 Location

-Johnson & Wales station is located on West Trade Street, between Clarkson and Cedar Streets, in Uptown Charlotte.
+Johnson & Wales University station is located on West Trade Street, between Clarkson and Cedar Streets, in Uptown Charlotte.
 Flanking the station is the Johnson & Wales Charlotte campus and Gateway Village office park.
 Also nearby is Elmwood Cemetery.

 History

-Johnson & Wales Avenue station was approved as a Gold Line Phase 2 stop in 2013, with construction beginning in Fall 2016.
+Johnson & Wales University station was approved as a Gold Line Phase 2 stop in 2013, with construction beginning in Fall 2016.
 Though it was slated to open in early-2020, various delays pushed out the opening till mid-2021.
 The station opened to the public on August 30, 2021.

 Station layout

 The station consists of an island platform with two passenger shelters; a crosswalk and ramp provide platform access from West Trade Street.
 The station's passenger shelters house two art installations by Jim Hirschfield and Sonya Ishii.